codefortulsa/oscn/README.md

 - attorneys: returns a list of strings found in the attorney table

 ### oscn.find
-These functions use parse results to determine addition properties.
+These functions use parse results to determine additional properties.
 - pleas: returns a list of docket minutes containing pleas
+- sentence: returns a list of docket minutes containing sentences

 ## Development Install